Last Updated on

 The only issues are with packages arriving already opened.
 This sounds like a vendor/retailer issue versus a manufacturing issue with the product.
 However, Nikon does secure their packaging with stickers that say “Don’t accept if seal is broken.”
 You can be guaranteed some sort of compensation if this occurs to you.
 However, it rarely happens.

-While the Monarch 7 has hit the Top Seller’s Binocular Ranks, so has the Nikon Aculon A211 8X42 bino.
+While the Monarch 7 has hit the Top Seller’s Binocular Ranks, so has the Nikon Aculon A211 8X42 binocular.
 In fact, the Aculon beats the Monarch 7 in this same ranking system.
 Why?
 Probably because it does everything you need it to with a much lower price tag – just a thought.

-With slightly smaller specs, excellent VIP customer treatment, and a much lower cost, you could always go with the Vortex Raptor 8.5X32 bino.
+With slightly smaller specs, excellent VIP customer treatment, and a much lower cost, you could always go with the Vortex Raptor 8.5X32 binocular.
 It doesn’t have all the fancy trappings of the Monarch 7, but it’s around or under $100.
 That’s a steal since it’s from Vortex so check it out for yourself!

 The Monarch 7 is a great binocular, and it’ll last you a long time.
 If you’re willing to put the cash down on it, you won’t be disappointed!